-This morning I was taking a walk around my favorite park in Nashville, taking a sort of inventory of my life: How’s it going, what’s going well, what would I like to see change?
+A few years ago, I was taking a walk around my favorite park in Nashville, taking a sort of inventory of my life: How’s it going, what’s going well, what would I like to see change?
 And as I did, some flowers next to the trail caught my eye.

 Now — I have to stop here and tell you that the analogy I’m about to share would be WAY better if I was one of those girls who has a really beautiful garden.

 Unfortunately, I am totally not that girl.
-In fact, my husband Carl and I had a slight disagreement this morning over how to water our succulents (which are only alive because he’s been taking care of them).
-If you were in my house this morning, you would have heard this quote verbatim, “I’m right, you’re wrong, because I’m a great plant dad, and you’re a neglectful plant mom.”
+In fact, my husband Carl and I had a slight disagreement that morning over how to water our succulents (which are only alive because he’s been taking care of them).
+If you were in my house that morning, you would have heard this quote verbatim, “I’m right, you’re wrong, because I’m a great plant dad, and you’re a neglectful plant mom.”

 I died laughing and then agreed.
 I am a terrible plant mom.